 BARBARA E ROBINSON

 "I live in the picturesque English town of Whitby – of ‘Dracula’ renown.’
 I have had an interest in writing since my early school days when I won a prize for a short story which was published it The Daily Mirror.
 After winning the Wetherby prize at the Literary Festival in 1985, I was later short-listed for the Leeds Peace poetry competition and then won the Partners Open Poetry Competition.
 My writing, published in many small press magazines and Anthologies, covers a broad range of both adult and children’s poetry and prose and I’ve recorded stories for Wetherby local radio.
 My work is also being published in Australia’s Free Xpression and India’s Metverse Muse.
 I have had three poetry books published; One Moment in Time, Singing to the Four Winds and A Touch of Nature (2013).
 Also, I contributed to the World War 1 Anthology Whitby Voices for Whitby’s Pannett Park Art Gallery.
-My current project, together with five members of the Library writing group, is a book entitled: A Journey Through The Museum, a tour in poetry and prose through the James Cook Museum at Whitby - now gone to print.
-I have recently finished a humorous children’s poetry book which hopefully will be published soon."
-Barbara has also contributed to WAR, HAPPY, BETRAYAL, THE SEASONS and THE CHALLENGES OF FINDING LOVE.
+My latest Whitby group project was a book entitled A Journey Through The Museum, a tour in poetry and prose through the James Cook Museum at Whitby - now on sale there.
+I have recently finished a humorous book of poetry for children which hopefully will be published soon."
+Barbara has also contributed to WAR, HAPPY, BETRAYAL, THE SEASONS, and EMPOWERMENT.

 A writer primarily of poetry, short stories and plays currently working on building connections and working relationships within Scotland’s Creative Industries sector.
 “I focus on exploring love